RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-nested-conditional-with-guard-clauses.md

-Imagine a payroll system with special rules for employees who have passed away, live on their own, or have retired.
+Imagine a payroll system with special rules for employees who have passed away, live apart, or have retired.
 These cases are unusual but do occur.

-This code for checking special conditions…
+Once some of the special conditions are triggered...

-…is concealing performance of ordinary actions.
-So using borderline operators will make the code more obvious.
+...a corresponding method is called.
+Then it's is taken to the end of the method and returned as is.
+Such could be pretty difficult to understand, especially if there are lot of conditional branches.
+To fix it, we could place guard clauses, e.g. return the value right away if some condition is met.

 Continue performing replacements, one at a time.